Dialect: Greater China

-Hindi and Urdu
+Hindi

-Hindi is one of the official languages of India, alongside English, and an official language in nine states (including Gujarat, where Gujarati is the most spoken language).
-Urdu is the national and official language of Pakistan, as well as being an additional official language in 5 states of India (3 of the 8 Hindi speaking states plus Andhra Pradesh and Telangana).
-While it is the second language for most Pakistanis (outside of muhajirs who immigrated during partition and their descendants) in favor of languages like Punjabi and Sindhi, it is the first language of most Indian Muslims in North India and the Deccan Plateau.

-The two languages in their colloquially spoken form are mutually intelligible, but in written form, Hindi uses the Devanagari script while Urdu uses the Perso-Arabic script.
-For formal vocabulary, the two languages diverge, with Hindi drawing more from Sanskrit and Urdu more from Persian or Arabic.

-In addition, several other dialects or languages are classified under Hindi that did not descend from it.
-Standard Hindi and Urdu are based on Khari Boli, the dialect spoken around Delhi.
+A number of dialects and languages are classified as Hindi dialects, which is a social rather than linguistic concept.
+Standard Hindi (and Standard Urdu) are based on Khari Boli, the dialect spoken around Delhi.
 Other dialects with high mutual intelligibility spoken in surrounding areas include Haryanvi and languages from Western Uttar Pradesh, like Braj Bhasha.
-But many languages less similar to Standard Hindi do not have official status under the 8th Schedule to the Constitution of India and are instead classified as dialects of Hindi.
-This includes Bhojpuri, spoken in Eastern Uttar Pradesh and Bihar, which does not have official status in either state or in the 8th Schedule, despite being spoken by over 50 million people.
-But over time, more languages have been recognized as distinct from Hindi.
-Maithili was made a scheduled language of India in 2003, and Chhattisgarhi was made official in Chhattisgarh.
+But many languages less similar to Standard Hindi, and that do not have official status under the 8th Schedule to the Constitution of India, are classified as dialects of Hindi.
+This includes Bhojpuri, spoken in Eastern Uttar Pradesh and Bihar, which is objectively a distinct language.
+Over time, more and more languages have been recognized as distinct from Hindi, and so are no longer considered Hindi dialects: Maithili was made a scheduled language of India in 2003, and Chhattisgarhi was made official in Chhattisgarh.